Defect tolerance: fundamental limits and examples: Examples of good designs

 Designs that form a key ingredient of our asymptotic (i.e., large $t$) constructions are subset designs.
 A subset design $S(k, s)$ is a bipartite graph with $k$ primary nodes and $m={k \choose s}$ redundant nodes, each connected to a distinct $s$-subset of $\{1,\ldots,k\}$.
 Note that the degree of each primary node is ${k-1\choose s-1}$.

 In general, we allow subset designs to have multiple and possibly different subset sizes.
 For two values $s_1$ and $s_2$, where $s_1, s_2 \in [k]$, a bipartite graph $S(k,s_1) \vee S(k,s_2)$ is defined to be the result of identifying the $k$ primary nodes in two disjoint copies of $S(k,s_1)$ and $S(k,s_2)$.
 The resulting graph has $k$ primary nodes and $m={k\choose s_1} + {k\choose s_2}$ redundant nodes.
-This operation ($\vee)$ we call graph merging, which we state more precisely below.
+We call the operation ($\vee)$ graph merging, which we state more precisely below.
 We will develop the properties of merging later.

-\begin{definition}[Merging] For any collection of designs $G_j$ on the same number of primary nodes $k$, the merging of $G_j$, denoted $G=\bigvee_j G_j$ is a graph formed by taking disjoint copies of $G_j$ and identifying primary nodes. \end{definition}
+\begin{definition}[Merging] For any collection of designs $G_j$ on the same number of primary nodes $k$, the merging of $G_j$, denoted $G=\bigvee_j G_j$ is a graph formed by taking disjoint copies of $G_j$ and identifying primary nodes. \end{definition} See \Cref{fig::merge} for an illustration of merging.